 If I remember correctly, the story goes that members of the French, ultra-left, political theory cabal International Situationiste (SI) approached radicals and SI sympathizers on the student council about publishing the tract, which was initially done in the Fall of 1966 in an edition of 10,000 copies—with university funds.
 It was ghost written by the Situationist Mustapha Khayati.
 The content and the funding of the tract was extremely controversial, although since much of the writing is impenetrable to anyone that doesn’t read “Situationist-ese,” I suspect it was the misuse of school money that caused the greater stink.
 Whatever it was, the controversy only increased the popularity of the text, which presaged the coming student revolt of May 1968.

-The next English edition is much more traditional, and almost a Swiss-style interpretation of the initial traditional design.
+The next English edition is back to the continental, practically a Swiss interpretation of the initial traditional design.
 The title, subtitle, and authorship are all set in lowercase Helvetica and slammed hard right, black type on blue colored paper.
 I haven’t seen this actual edition, so I don’t know the date or where it is from, but I suspect the early 1970s, and possibly from London.
 In 1985 the anarchist publishers Dark Star and Rebel Press teamed up to republish the pamphlet again in the UK, and used this exact design, but inverted the text, so that it was white on a field of dark blue.
 Around the same time these publishers also worked together to re-publish materials from the London-based 1960s pro-Situationist group King Mob Echo.

 Back to Fredy Perlman, he was present in Paris during May 68, and upon returning home his press Black and Red (B&R) published many situationist-inspired texts, including the first English translation of Society of the Spectacle and then also a reprint of On the Poverty of Student Life.
 Their edition is much less austere than the others, combining collaged elements of earlier covers and détourned comics from other Situ publications.
 The long subtitle is dropped, and replaced with the phrase “Ten Days that Shook the University.”
 The first B&R edition I’ve seen is from 1973, and is printed in blue ink on a yellow cover stock.
 In 1983 a new edition was printed with a more traditional looking cover printed in black and red, which is less interesting but much easier to read.